matique/cuco/README.md

 $ cuco path/to/script/file
 ```

+will monitor files in the current directory tree
+and react to events on those
+files in accordance with the script.

-## A simple example of a script file:
+## A simple example of a script file (using Minitest):
 ```ruby
 watch( 'test/.*_test\.rb$' ) {|md| run_it(md[0]) }
 watch( 'lib/(.*)\.rb$' )     {|md| run_it("test/#{md[1]}_test.rb") }